The Legend of Ero of Armenteira: The miracle of Saint Mary

-Popularity of the legend
+Cultural impact

-This legend, related to others of similar content related to the Celtic tradition, became really popular in the 13th century when the King Alfonso X the Wise included it in his famous Cantigas de Santa Maria, a recompilation of miracles attributed to Virgin Mary.
+This legend, related to others of similar content related to the Celtic tradition, became popular in the 13th century when the King Alfonso X the Wise included it in his Cantigas de Santa Maria, a recompilation of miracles attributed to Virgin Mary.
 He dedicated his cantiga (poem or song) number 103 to the legend of Saint Ero.

 The great Galician writer Ramón María del Valle Inclán also contributed to spreading the legend by including it in his work “Aromas de Leyenda” (1907), a collection of 14 poems inspired in several Galician traits like scenery, traditions and superstitions.